 All of these shuttles and taxis will take you straight to your accommodation for a fixed price.

-How to pre-book your shuttle from Guatemala City Airport to Antigua.
+⬇️ Step-by-step, pre-book your shuttle from Guatemala City Airport to Antigua

 When I spoke to the woman at the shuttle/taxi booth, she told me that I could also opt to share a taxi with someone if we were both willing to split a 50$ taxi ride 50/50.
 This option became more and more appealing the longer I waited, and the longer I spent looking at the 60$ Uber ride on my phone.
 It was around 5.30pm: prime rush hour.